-1. Why might need home infusion IV?
+1. Who might need home infusion IV?

 Some infections cannot be treated with oral antibiotics, with IV medications you receive the full dose of the medication.
 Dosing multiple times per day